mmulholl/codewind-installer/README.md

 ```
 3. Clone the `git clone git@github.ibm.com:dev-ex/codewind-installer.git` repo.
 4. Use the `cd` command to go into the project directory and install the vendor packages with the `dep ensure -v` command.
 5. Build the binary and give it a name with the `go build -o <binary-name>` command.
+To build a binary without the debug symbols use the command `go build -ldflags="-s -w" -o <binary-name>`.
 6. Export the environment variables for artifactory authentication with the following commands:
 ```
 $ export USER=<artifactory-username>
 $ export PASS=<artifactory-API-key>
 ```
-7. Copy your Microclimate workspace into your `/Users/<username>` home directory.
+7. Copy your codewind-workspace into your `/Users/<username>` home directory.
 8. Type `./<binary-name>` in the Terminal window with the exported environment varibles to run the installer.
 9. To run a command, enter `./<binary-name> <command>`.

 ## Creating a cross-platform binary
 1. Use the `go tool dist list` command to get a list of the possible `GOOS/ARCH` combinations available to build.
 2. Choose the `GOOS/ARCH` that you want to build for and then enter `GOOS=<OS> GOARCH=<ARCH> go build` to create the binary.
+To build a binary without the debug symbols use the command `GOOS=<OS> GOARCH=<ARCH> go build -ldflags="-s -w"`.

 ## Unit testing
 1. Clone this repository.
-2. `cd` into the test directory. `utils.go` tests are located `utils/utils_test.go`.
+2. Use the `cd` command to go to the test directory.
+The `utils.go` tests are located in the `utils/utils_test.go` file.
-3. To run all of the tests, in the Terminal window type the command `go test -v` and wait for them to finish.
+3. To run the tests, type the `go test -v` command in the terminal window and wait for the tests to finish.
-4. For any other unit tests, the same applies but the directory may change.
+4. For any other unit tests, the same steps apply, but the directory might change.

  ## Installing for Codewind on Kubernetes